frymatic/frymatic.github.io/Fundamentals_of_Programming_in_Python.md

 ## Of all the items included, which one was the hardest for you?

 The Password Locker.
 Flow Control got a little messy at times.
-I think could probably be tightened up quite a bit given some time.
+I think it could probably be tightened up quite a bit given some time.

 ## What makes your strongest piece different from your weakest piece?

 The percentage of the code written by me.
 With the practice problems it was fill in the blanks.
-The ones starting from scratch felt better in terms of learning due to having to own each part of the structure.
+The ones starting from scratch felt better in terms of learning due to having to own each part of the overall structure.

 ## What goals did you set for yourself?
 How well did you accomplish them?